Business writing can be challenging! Happily, there are new inexpensive or free business writing tools available to help you write better at work.

 Quickly create maps that represent the structure of your documents.
 Freemind is a free mind-mapping (also called concept mapping) tool that will create a visual representation of an idea, and all the interconnected links.
 If you do any analytical writing at work, this tool is invaluable.
 For report and proposal writing, this tool is indispensable.

 A good mind-mapping tool must be simple to use because you need to map as fast as your mind is firing or you’ll lose that wonderful interconnectivity of ideas.
 Freemind is simple to use.
 It will import into proprietary products like MindManager, so your information will never be trapped inside Freemind alone.
-This video tutorial will show you how to use this helpful tool in ten minutes.
+Our video tutorial will show you how to use this helpful tool in less than ten minutes.

 MANAGING INFORMATION OVERFLOW